urbanwildlifeinstitute/UWIN_tutorials/tutorials/Auto-logistic occupancy/auto-logistic.md

 <a name="models"></a>

 ## 3. Fitting models
-Now we are ready to fit some autologistic model using `auto_occ()`!
+Now we are ready to fit some autologistic models using `auto_occ()`!
 The formula for this model should look familiar to that of `unmarked` where the first argument is for detection and the second for occupancy.
-However, this model includes a autologistic term.
+However, this model includes an autologistic term.

 ```R
 # modeling with no covariates